dillonforrest/startup/_posts/2014-11-21-convincing-business-owners-to-talk-to-me.md

 My poor response rate means I'm having a harder time learning about small business owners.
 I can't collect enough information.

-The natural question here is why my response rate is so poor.
+The natural question here is, why is my response rate so poor?

-The answer lies somewhere in my initial email.
-My first version of my initial email, which I send directly to business owners asking to meet them, is a lengthier email, maybe 300 words.
-I make a strange ask in wanting to talk to them to learn about "painpoints" and "workflows."
-I did a lot of rambling.
+The answer lies somewhere in my initial email, which I send directly to business owners asking to meet them.
+My first version of my initial email is a bit lengthy, maybe 300 words.
+I make a strange ask in wanting to talk to them to learn about "painpoints" and "workflows" and other annoying jargon that normal people don't use.
+I rambled a lot.
 Quickly, I was seeing a horrible response rate with it.
-Only one business replied to me to offer to speak with me.
+Only one business replied saying they were willing to chat with me.

 Occasionally, I'd call a business to test my approach.
 While on the phone, social contract discourages people to hang up mid-conversation, even if they're confused.
 The phone gave me more colorful feedback.
 I could literally hear the person on the other end being confused about why I was reaching out.

+My approach caused confusion.
 So, I changed my approach.

 # My second approach is simpler, but still not good

 In my second approach, I trimmed my message to the bare essentials.
 Hello, I'm a first-time entrepreneur in New York who's trying to meet other business owners to learn how others do business.
 Can I chat with you for 30 minutes?

 For the second half of this week, I tried out my simpler approach.
-However, my response rate is still poor.
+However, my email response rate is still poor.
+On the phone, however, people understood me immediately and received me warmly.
+That's a good sign!
+My second approach might still not be great, but it's a step in the right direction.

 # I need information

 I need to inform my decisions with actual facts and data.
 Unfortunately for me, I don't have much information at all.
 If I want to find a product idea which people are happy to purchase, I need to get more information.

 This week was a failure, but I still learned a lot, especially about how difficult it is to randomly talk to people hoping they'll share their problems with me.
-I need to become more effective.
+I need to be more effective.